 Resources

 Start with a check-up at your vet!
-You'll want to be sure that your fuzzy friend is feeling his/her
+You'll want to be sure that your fuzzy friend is feeling his/her best and

-leaving their familiar surroundings.
+familiar surroundings.

 Call ahead and make reservations at the motels where you hope to stay.
-Most have a limited
+Most have a limited number of

-number of rooms that they rent to persons with animals.
-Check the motel's policies regarding
+rooms that they rent to persons with animals.
+Check the motel's policies regarding dogs alone in rooms,

-dogs alone in rooms, areas where you can walk them, where to put the feces you've cleaned up,
+areas where you can walk them, where to put the feces you've cleaned up, damage deposits, deposit

-damage deposits, deposit refunds, etc.
+refunds, etc.

 Make a list of necessary items to take with you: